Poison Ivy, Oak, and Sumac in Teens: Care Instructions

 Poison ivy, poison oak, and poison sumac are plants that can cause a skin rash upon contact.
-The red, itchy rash often shows up in lines or streaks and may cause fluid-filled blisters or large, raised hives.
+The red, itchy rash often shows up in lines or streaks.
+It may cause fluid-filled blisters or large, raised hives.

-The rash is caused by an allergic reaction to an oil in poison ivy, oak, and sumac.
-The rash may occur when you touch the plant or when you touch clothing, pet fur, sporting gear, gardening tools, or other objects that have come in contact with one of these plants.
+The rash is caused by an allergic reaction to an oil in these plants.
+The rash may occur when you touch the plant or when you touch objects that have come in contact with these plants.
+Common examples include clothing, pet fur, sporting gear, or gardening tools.

-You cannot catch or spread the rash, even if you touch it or the blister fluid, because the plant oil will already have been absorbed or washed off the skin.
-The rash may seem to be spreading, but either it is still developing from earlier contact or you have touched something that still has the plant oil on it.
+You can't catch or spread the rash by touching the rash or the blister fluid.
+The plant oil will already have been absorbed or washed off the skin.
+The rash may seem to be spreading because it's still developing from earlier contact or because you have touched something that still has the plant oil on it.

 The best way to prevent future rashes is to learn to identify these plants and avoid them.